fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/README.md

 I have been reading the documentation for these and it is not clear to me what pins are available for the hardware serial example.

+I am going to leave these examples for the moment.

 ## PJON using RS485 over Serial

 I have moved these PJON examples here as they use RS485